VirtualVidhya/content-website/content/webdev/html/exercises/MovieDetails.md

 - ### Main Lessons

-This exercise is to use every type of markup we have learnt in HTML.
+This exercise is to understand the practical usage of different HTML tags, all together in the form of a complete webpage.

 ---